jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ![HC_all_new](https://github.com/user-attachments/assets/67502652-08ba-4717-989a-eeac816f595e)
 > _Hertzsprung-Russell Diagram:_ one of the most important visuals in Astronomy.
 It allows the user to get a profile of a stellar population at a glance; cooler stars are redder, hotter stars are bluer.
 More technical users can determine sizes of stars from their location on the graph.
-> _Spectral Type:_ organizes stars into groups based on their surface temperature.
+> _Spectral Type:_ Defined by the [Harvard spectral classification system](https://en.wikipedia.org/wiki/Stellar_classification), which organizes stars into groups based on their surface temperature.
 They rank O, B, A, F, G, K, M from hottest to coolest.
 * High confidence pulsations in the dataset predominantly occupy the very short period range of ~0.05 days.
 *  These pulsations appear very strongly in their respective periodograms, with an average amplitude in the magnitude of tens of thousands, and an average Power of ~40 times the detection threshold.
-* ???Additionally, as we cross highlight the histogram by Spectral Type, it can be seen that A stars contribute to this peak immensely, and F stars contribute to this peak significantly.
-The high confidence pulsations among the other spectral types are distributed more uniformly.
+* Slightly over half of the stars in the data are attributed high confidence pulsations.
 <br/><br/>

 **1b.
 Slicing by Confidence Level: _Moderate Confidence_**

-  The frequency of moderate confidence pulsations increases until periods of ~1.10 days, at which point frequency decreases sharply and continues a shallow downward trend.
-A spike is evident at a period of 1.00 days.
-The average amplitude is the the magnitude of hundreds, and the average power, while still well above the detection threshold, is much closer to the boundary.

 ![MC_all_new](https://github.com/user-attachments/assets/6173700c-5e38-4b8c-ad02-475e3c8d87b3)
+* The frequency of moderate confidence pulsations increases until periods of ~1.10 days, at which point frequency decreases sharply and continues a shallow downward trend.
+*  A strong spike in frequency is evident at a period of 1.00 days.
+Either a clear pattern is emergent here, or it is an artifact from observational methods.
+*  The average amplitude is in the magnitude of hundreds, and the average power, while still well above the detection threshold, is much closer to the boundary.
-* The population profiles of both categories are similar; the small changes in spectral type distribution cannot be responsible for such a drastic change in mode pulsation.
-Rather, it is more likely that lower confidence is an intrinsic property of longer period pulsations????
+* The population profiles of both categories are similar; with similar sample sizes, the small changes in spectral type distribution cannot be responsible for such a drastic change in mode pulsation.
+Rather, it is that lower confidence is an intrinsic property of longer period pulsations.
 <br/><br/>

 ##
-### Pulsation modes correlate to physical parameters: _DWARF_
+### Pulsation Modes Correlate to Physical Parameters: _DWARF_

   This designation refers specifically to Main Sequence dwarfs.
-They range from O-type (blue i.e. hot, massive) to M-type (red i.e. cool, small) and they all fuse hydrogen to helium in their cores.
+They range from O-type (blue i.e. hot, massive) to M-type (red i.e. cool, small) in the Harvard spectral classification system, and they all fuse hydrogen to helium in their cores.
 Most stars in the universe are main sequence stars such as these, and by and large, they are on the cooler side.
-Below is a dashboard representing data for all dwarf stars in the data set:
+Below is a dashboard representing data for all DWARF stars in the data set:

 ![all_dwarf_new](https://github.com/user-attachments/assets/481bae3a-d8f2-4d4d-ba18-d2cca0e0068c)
 <br/><br/>